Gramli/WeatherApi-VSA/README.md

  * Send request

 ## Motivation
-Main motivation is to write practical example of simple API using Vertical Slice Architecture and then compare it to same API designed by Clean Architecture.
+The main motivation is to write a practical example of a simple API using Vertical Slice Architecture and then compare it to the same API designed by Clean Architecture.

 ## Architecture
 Project folows **[Vertical Slice Architecture](https://www.jimmybogard.com/vertical-slice-architecture/)** which instead of separation of technical concerns it encapsulating business logic of specific feature into vertical slice.
 So for example against [Clean Architecture](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures#clean-architecture), one vertical slice is cross section of all layers like in picture below.